Chart Color Schemes

 Housing

-Helena Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Helena Valley is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Helena Valley's dwelling structures, as per the latest Census, were 94.2% houses and 5.8% other dwellings.
-In contrast, Perth metro had 0% houses and 0% other dwellings.
-Home ownership in Helena Valley stood at 40.4%, with mortgaged dwellings at 47.2% and rented ones at 12.3%.
-The median monthly mortgage repayment was $2,100, aligning with Perth metro's average.
-Median weekly rent was $400, unlike Perth metro's figures of $0 for both.
-Nationally, Helena Valley's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Helena Valley's residential structures, as per the latest Census evaluation, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Helena Valley stood at 40.4%, with 47.2% of dwellings mortgaged and 12.3% rented.
+The median monthly mortgage repayment was $2,100, while the median weekly rent was $400.
+Nationally, Helena Valley's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.

 Frequently Asked Questions - Housing